NISHANTH-MURTHY-KOTTAPALLI/.github/profile/README.md

 ## How to use this organization

-- Start with the README of any repository — context matters
+- Start with the README of any repository; context matters
 - Treat repositories as **reference implementations**, not copy-paste templates
 - Expect clear constraints, tradeoffs, and documented failure modes